UsabilityEngineering/Tracking/README.md

 * Usability Observation and Task Analysis
      - Methods to look into as our prototype progresses
 * Digital Wireframes and How to Push the Boundaries of Design

+##### Paper Prototype
+* Concept evolved from modifying GPS data from pet owners and park rangers to a more accessible drawing program.
+     - Our target audience now also includes:
+       - Bikers and Joggers who want to estimate the distance of their route
+       - Artists who want to redecorate their neighborhood
+       - Social Media Enthusiasts traveling the country
-     - Brainstorming Interfaces with each member of our team submitting:
+* Brainstorming Interfaces with each member of our team submitting:
      - A serious design sketch
      - A 'surreal' one

-##### Paper Prototype
-* Concept evolved from modifying GPS data from pet owners and park rangers to a more accessible program.
-     - Our target audience now also includes:
+* A step by step summary of the features we expect in the app
+     - RealSpace and RealTrail Layers
+       - Accurate Maps and Raw GPS/Hand-drawn Data
+     - TwistedTrail Layer
+       - B
+     - ArtsySpace and ArtsyTrail Layers
+       -
+     - Export Layer
-       - Bikers and Joggers
+       - Share your creations to printers and social media

-       - Art Enthusiasts who want to redecorate their neighborhood ...
+* ...
 In Progress...